No other company seems to have inspired the level of fandom that Apple has. Everybody loves their iPhone, iPad, or MacBook.

 If you do end up having to call them you are appointed your own personal service technician who stays with you all the way.
 If the fault can’t be fixed on the phone, your technician can remotely connect or arrange for the machine to be repaired at your nearest Dell dealer.

-Over the years, Dell laptops have been generally well received by the critics.
+Over the years, Dell laptops have been generally well-received by critics.
 Looking through any buying guide, you will find at least one best-of-class or Editor’s Choice logo next to a Dell laptop.

 Let’s keep this one short, it’s the OS.